How the Ransom Saves Us

 12 It is impossible for us to grasp exactly how much the ransom cost our heavenly Father and his beloved Son.
 But the Bible relates experiences that can help us to meditate on this matter.
 For instance, imagine how Abraham must have felt as he made a three-day journey to Moriah in obedience to God’s command: “Take, please, your son, your only son whom you so love, Isaac, and make a trip to the land of Moriah and there offer him up as a burnt offering on one of the mountains that I shall designate to you.”—Gen. 22:2-4.

-13 Abraham finally arrived at the place designated.
-Think about how heartrending it must have been for him to bind Isaac’s hands and feet and have him lie on the altar that Abraham himself had built.
-How painful it must have been for Abraham to lift the knife with which he was to kill his son!
+it must have been for Abraham to lift the knife with which he was to kill his son!
 Imagine Isaac’s feelings as he lay on the altar, awaiting the sharp, piercing pain that would lead to his death.
 Jehovah’s angel stopped Abraham just in time.
 What Abraham and Isaac did on that occasion helps us to understand what it must have cost Jehovah to allow Satan’s agents to murder His Son.
-Isaac’s cooperation with Abraham well illustrates Jesus’ willingness to suffer and to die for us.—Heb.
-11:17-19.
+Isaac’s cooperation with Abraham well illustrates Jesus’ willingness to suffer and to die for us.—14.
+What incident in the life of Jacob helps us to appreciate the cost of the ransom?

 14 The cost of the ransom can also be illustrated by an incident in the life of Jacob.
 Of all his sons, the one Jacob loved most was Joseph.
 Sadly, Joseph’s brothers envied and hated him.
 Yet, Joseph was willing to be sent by his father to see how his brothers were faring.
 At the time, they were shepherding Jacob’s flock some 60 miles [100 km] north of their home in Hebron.
 Imagine how Jacob felt when his sons returned with Joseph’s garment covered with blood!
 “It is my son’s long garment!” he exclaimed.
 “A vicious wild beast must have devoured him!
 Joseph is surely torn to pieces!”
 All of this had a great impact on Jacob, who mourned over Joseph for many days.
 (Gen. 37:33, 34) Jehovah does not react to situations exactly as imperfect humans do.
 Yet, meditating on this incident in the life of Jacob may help us to grasp, to some extent, how God must have felt when his beloved Son was mistreated and cruelly put to death as a man on earth.